 If the buying price is lower than the borrowing and selling price, the trader will pocket a profit in the process.

 The term Bullish refers to an optimistic belief that the price will go up, causing an upward movement on a price chart that represents a bull striking upwards with their horns.
 This is in contrast to Bearish, which is used to describe the expectation that prices will fall, visually similar to a bear that attacks with its paws in a downward direction.

-A trader expressing bullish attitudes is often referred to as a bull and similarly a bearish trader will be labeled as a bear.
+A trader expressing bullish attitudes is often referred to as a ‘Bull’; similarly, a bearish trader will be labelled as a ‘Bear’.
 To function, a market needs a combination of both bulls and bears.

 When a bearish market that has previously experienced a downward trend begins to move in the opposite direction and experience an upward trend, this is referred to as a bullish reversal.

 The financial crisis of 2007 initiated by the subprime mortgage crisis and subsequent overleveraged debt-based derivatives did result in a sharp bear market between 2007 – 2009, which led to the S&P 500 low of 666 in March 2009.
 For a long period afterwards, the US stock market had primarily been a bull market with various market sentiment indicators all showcasing an upwards trajectory.
 From the S&P 500 low of March 2009, the index rose to a high of over 3300 in early 2020.
 During this period, the bull market coincided with a long period of economic expansion within the US.
 However, it is important to note that it is possible to have a bull market without economic growth and similarly, it is possible to have a bear market without a recession.

 Sentiment in bull markets can be categorized into three main timestamps: